Fish in Meitei culture: In marriage ceremony

 These meaningful names are believed to bring blessings and good fortune to the couple.
-On their wedding night, the newlyweds share Nganap fish (Pangio pangia or Lepidocephalichthys guntea), a tradition symbolizing their bond of lifelong unity.
-This ritual beautifully intertwines food with blessings and cultural values.
+On their wedding night, the newlyweds share Nganap fish, a tradition symbolizing their bond of lifelong unity.

 Mapam Chakouba (5th Day Post-Marriage Ceremony)

 After a wedding, the bride's family hosts a grand feast for the newlyweds and their families.
 Key dishes include fish curries made with fresh fish and Eromba (a dish with fermented fish).
 This event reflects the community's joy, hospitality, and their wishes for the couple's happy future.

 In pregnancy and childbirth

 Tha Mapan Sareng Pijaba (Third Trimester Pregnancy Ceremony)

 During the expecting mother's 9th month, her parents organize a feast at their home to ensure her well-being.
 The feast features Wallago attu (Meitei-Sareng), a freshwater catfish, which is exclusively prepared for the mother-to-be.
 Leftover bones or scraps are ceremonially buried, symbolizing respect and care for the mother and unborn child.